 - As you begin work, post the building permit certificate as required.
 This may mean taping the permit to a door or window near where the work is being done.

-- Once the work is approved by the inspector, you no longer need to display the permit certificate.
+- Once the inspector approves the work, you no longer need to display the permit certificate.

 Can I Bypass the Building Permit?